§ 11-46-101 . Title

 (c) method of disposition, which may be:

-(i) placement in an adoptive home or other transfer of the animal, which shall be in compliance with Part 2, Animal Shelter Pet Sterilization Act;
+(i) placement in an adoptive home or other transfer of the animal, which shall be in accordance with Part 2, Animal Shelter Pet Sterilization Act;

 (iii) placement in a community cat program as defined in Section 11-46-302; or

-(3) An unidentified or unclaimed stray animal may be euthanized prior to the completion of the five working day minimum holding period to prevent unnecessary suffering due to serious injury or disease, if the euthanasia is in compliance with written agency or department policies and procedures, and with any local ordinances allowing the euthanasia.
+(3) An unidentified or unclaimed stray animal may be euthanized before the completion of the five working day minimum holding period to prevent unnecessary suffering due to serious injury or disease if the euthanasia complies with:

-(4) An unidentified or unclaimed stray animal shall be returned to its owner upon:
+(4) An unidentified or unclaimed stray animal shall be returned to the animal's owner upon:

-(b) compliance with requirements of local animal control ordinances; and
+(b) compliance with the requirements of applicable local ordinances; and

 (c) compliance with Part 2, Animal Shelter Pet Sterilization Act.